kuiperzone/PupNet-Deploy/README.md

 </p>

-I am a fan of [AppImage](https://github.com/AppImage/AppImageKit), but at the time and as a Fedora user, I was also excited by Flatpak, and it was my original intention to add the Flatpak output to Publish-AppImage.
-However, it was difficult to handle the increased complexity in a bash script, so I re-wrote it as a C# application and *PupNet Deploy* is the result.
+I am a fan of [AppImage](https://github.com/AppImage/AppImageKit), but at the time and as a Fedora user, I was also excited by Flatpak, and it was my original intention to add the Flatpak output to *Publish-AppImage*.
+However, it was difficult to handle the increased complexity in a bash script, so I re-wrote everything as a C# application and *PupNet Deploy* is the result.

-In the process, I had cause to reflect on things, including the realisation that the [sandbox model of Flatpak is arguably broken](https://ludocode.com/blog/flatpak-is-not-the-future).
+In the process, I had cause to reflect on certain things, including the notion that the [sandbox model of Flatpak is arguably broken](https://ludocode.com/blog/flatpak-is-not-the-future).
-Regardless, I still thought it useful for developers to be able ship software in formats convenient for users, added RPM and Deb package output also, as well as a traditional Windows Setup file.
+Regardless, I still thought it useful for developers to be able ship software in formats convenient for users, so I added RPM and Deb package output also, as well as traditional Windows Setup.

 However, I would not be keen on adding more such formats in the Linux space.
-Rather, I would be interested to see how things play out.
+Rather, I would be interested to see how things play out in the future.
+I support the idea of freedom, and that means that developers should maintain the freedom to create and share software with users without being subject to centralised repositories.

-Having said that, it may be advantageous at some point to have the ability to deploy MacOS, Android and iOS.

 ### How to Extend PupNet ###
-The following may be helpful:
+I may be advantageous at some point to have the ability to deploy MacOS, Android and iOS.
+However, these are not technologies with which I am familiar.

 In PupNet, package builder classes derive from the `PackageBuilder` abstract base class.
-It is Linux centric, with irrelevant directories and properties being ignored or set to null for the Windows Setup Builder.
+It is Linux centric, with irrelevant directories and properties being ignored or set to null for the Windows Setup and Zip builders.

-Anyone wishing to extend it, should study how the existing RPM, Flatpak and Windows subclasses override and extend the behaviour `PackageBuilder`.
-Moreover, a new value would need to be added to the `PackageKind` enum.
-It would be wise to do a search on existing `PackageKind`, and add the new type behaviour to switch statements, including that in the `BuilderFactory` class.
+Anyone wishing to extend it, should study how the existing RPM, Flatpak and Windows subclasses override and extend the behaviour of `PackageBuilder`.
+Moreover, a new enum value would need to be added to the `PackageKind` type.
+It would help to do a search on existing `PackageKind` values, and add the new type behaviour to switch statements wherever encountered, including the `BuilderFactory` class.

 ### Another Applications of Mine ###

 [AvantGarde](https://github.com/kuiperzone/AvantGarde) is a cross-platform XAML previewer for the C# Avalonia Framework.
 It was the first Avalonia preview solution for Linux.

 <p style="text-align:left;">
     <a href="https://github.com/kuiperzone/AvantGarde">